 Intense shelling in Poonch, following India's Operation Sindoor, caused significant civilian casualties and displacement, escalating tensions along the LoC and prompting international concern.

-Displacement and Response
+Mass Exodus and the Response

 FAQ